 16.1.
 INVENTORY CONTROL AND PROPERTY MANAGEMENT INTRODUCTION AND RESOURCES

-The Vice President and Chief Financial Officer is the President's designated Property Manager for The University of Texas at Austin.
-Department heads are responsible for all University property in their care.
-Department heads are further responsible to ensure that the annual physical inventory of University property assigned to their department is completed each year.
-The annual physical inventory process and timeline are prescribed by the property manager and State law.
-See Texas State Government Code Chapter 403.272, Responsibility for Property Accounting, and 403.273, Property Manager; Property Inventory.
+The associate vice president and controller is the president's designated property manager for The University of Texas at Austin.
+Inventory services finance manager is the alternate property manager.
+The property manager is responsible for maintaining property records and prescribing reports required from unit administrators.
+Unit Administrators are responsible for all university property in their care.
+They are also responsible for ensuring the annual physical inventory of university property assigned to their department is completed each year.
+The annual physical inventory process and timeline are prescribed by the property manager and Texas state law.
+Refer to Texas State Government Code, Responsibility for Property Accounting, Chapter 403.272, and Property Manager; Property Inventory, Chapter 403.273.

-Property is categorized as either "capital," "controlled," or "non-capital" (expensed).
-Capital assets consist of non-consumable items having a value of five thousand dollars ($5,000) or more.
-Controlled assets are items that the State Comptroller requires agencies and institutions to report to the State Property Accounting (SPA) system.
-Controlled assets consist of non-consumable items having a value of $500 to $4,999.99 per unit, and firearms regardless of value.
+Property is categorized as either capital, controlled, or non-capital (expensed).
+Capital inventory consists of non-consumable items having a value of $5,000 or more and meet specific class code descriptions.
+Controlled inventory are items that the State Comptroller requires agencies and institutions to report to the State Property Accounting (SPA) system.
+Controlled inventory consists of non-consumable items having a value of $500 to $4,999.99 per unit and meet specific class code descriptions.
+Firearms are also controlled at any amount less than $5,000 and capital at or over $5,000.
 Capital and controlled items are placed on the University's inventory system and are accounted for each year by a physical inventory.
 New acquisitions costing less than $5,000 that do not meet the criteria for capital or controlled equipment are considered non-capitalized.
 Department heads are also responsible for the custody, safekeeping, and proper use of such non-capitalized items.

 University property is State property and may be used for official purposes only.